 Our family loves a good road trip and we love the Alabama Road Trips suggested by their state tourism department.
 They have covered the state, designing itineraries with the whole family in mind.
-Maybe your family would enjoy the miles of pristine Gulf Coast beaches, exploring Alabama’s National Parks, or maybe they are more inclined to explore the city life of Birmingham and savor some mouth-watering barbecue.
+Maybe your family would enjoy the miles of pristine Gulf Coast beaches, exploring Alabama’s National Parks, or maybe they would love the city life of Birmingham and savor some mouth-watering Alabama BBQ.
 Whatever type of adventure your family is seeking, Alabama is sure to please with its fantastic food, beautiful beaches, and Southern hospitality.

 Awesome Alabama road trips for families

-Alabama has 32 miles of sandy seashore and many families think a beach is the perfect place for a vacation.
-The Gulf Coast sounds perfect with its sugar sand and gentle waves, but families with a thirst for knowledge should head to Mobile Bay, home to two 19th century forts that saw action during the Civil War, Fort Morgan and Fort Gaines.
+With 32 miles of sandy seashore, family beach vacations in Alabama do not disappoint.
+The Gulf Coast offers sugar sand and gentle waves, but once families have their fill of Alabama beaches, they should head to Mobile Bay.
+This is home to two 19th century forts that saw action during the Civil War, Fort Morgan and Fort Gaines.
 Nearby is the Battleship USS Alabama where kids can explore the ship, a submarine, and an airplane hangar.
 Hands on history at its best.

-Families who love to explore should head to DeSoto Caverns Park in Childersburg, where they can visit a 12 story cave, then head outside to enjoy 25 attractions such as miniature golf and bumper cars.
-Before leaving they can sample the delicious DeSoto Caverns fudge which is featured as a “must taste” on Alabama Tourism’s app “100 Dishes To Eat in Alabama Before You Die.”
+One of the best fun things to do with kids in Alabama is exploring DeSoto Caverns Park in Childersburg.
+Families can visit a 12 story cave, then head outside to enjoy 25 attractions such as miniature golf and bumper cars.
+Before leaving be sure to sample the delicious DeSoto Caverns fudge which is featured as a “must taste” on Alabama Tourism’s app “100 Dishes To Eat in Alabama Before You Die.”

 Further up the road outside Sylacuaga visitors will find the town of Oak Grove where a meteorite crashed into a home in 1954 and another landed on a nearby farm.
 They were the only two meteors known to have fallen from the sky that day.
 What’s even cooler is nearby Gravity Hill, where oddly enough, cars seem to defy gravity by rolling uphill.
 Something you definitely need to see to believe.